Xyaneon/grive-daemon/README.md

 This project is dependent on you having already installed [grive][1].
 On an Ubuntu system (where this is supported), you should probably install it from the Ubuntu Software Center.

+#Dependencies#

+- grive
+- make
+- notify-osd

 #Build#

-You need to make sure grive and notify-osd are already installed on your system.
-Go into your cloned `grive-daemon` directory and run `g++ -o grive-daemon grive-daemon.cpp` to build.
+Go into your cloned `grive-daemon` directory and run `make` to build.
+To rebuild later, just run `make clean` followed by another `make`.

+#How to Run#

-After setting up grive (you need to create `~/Google Drive` yourself), just run this and it should automatically sync local changes to your Google Drive folder for you.
+After setting up grive (you need to create `~/Google Drive` yourself), just run the grive-daemon executable and it should automatically sync local changes to your Google Drive folder for you.

 This daemon is a rushed hack job, and you're nuts if you're expecting a polished product.
 I never made anything similar to this before.
 YOU'VE BEEN WARNED!